GRAD4/CAD-Mixer/README.md

 * Install the requirements (PIP is required): `pip install -r requirements.txt`
 * Deactivate the environment when done: `deactivate`

-##### Setup with Anaconda
-This assumes that you have the Conda package installed.
-* Create a virtual environment: `conda env create --name cad-mixer -f environment.yml`
-* Activate the environment: `conda activate cad-mixer`
-* Deactivate the environment when done: `conda deactivate`

 #### Building the binary executable

 This assumes that the dependencies were installed with PIP in a virtual environment (see the **Setup with Virtualenv** section).
 Conda handles dependencies in a trickier way and this might not work.